Plot: Jane tries to plan something for her and Tarzan’s first wedding anniversary. A full-episode clip show ensues.

 Jane notices Tarzan acting suspicious so she starts tracking him down with her father and Terk—and holy crap, I just now realized that Jane and her father are speaking with the animals…..

-My embarrassing obliviousness aside, I’ve never seen the series, but is this ever explained at all because her Disney wiki page says nothing about how she and her father acquired this skill.
+My embarrassing obliviousness aside, I’ve never seen the series, but is this ever explained at all?
+Her Disney Wiki page says nothing about how she and her father acquired this skill.
 I mean, I suppose Tarzan may have taught her, but she really learned fluent gorilla and elephant in less than a year?
 That’s even more unbelievable than her learning it period.
 I guess she and her father must’ve been visited by the shaman from The Wild Thornberrys.

 Using a pick and some rope left behind, Tarzan and the others make it out of the cave and through the top, but the magma continues to rise.
 Then we get something completely stupid.
 Tarzan breaks off a piece of stone from the side of the volcano and surfs the magma wave.
 This is so nonsensical even the characters are questioning it.